Our professionals

 Bachelor of Laws – Centro Universitário de Brasília;

-Post–Doctoral Fellow in Anti–Corruption – Universidade de São Paulo (USP);
+Post-Doctorate in Anti-Corruption – University of São Paulo (USP);

 Leadership Executive Program – Singularity University.